Employed as a PSW in Ontario

 - You have been previously employed as a PSW or equivalent, in Ontario, within the past three years before the date of your application for registration with HSCPOA.

-Your employer must complete a Confirmation of Employment and Personal Support Worker Skills Form and fall under one of the categories of employers listed on the form for you to upload in your application portal.
+Your employer must complete a Confirmation of Employment and Personal Support Worker Skills Form for you to upload in your HSCPOA application portal.
+Your employer must fall under one of the categories of employers listed on the form.

 There are two options under Path 2:

-A. Experience Only – On-the-job trained: You have been employed as a PSW (or equivalent) within the past three years and worked a minimum of 600 hours in Ontario (this includes those without formal PSW education), OR
+- Experience Only: You have been employed as a PSW (or equivalent) within the past three years in Ontario and worked a minimum of 600 hours (this includes those without formal PSW education), OR

-B. Experience plus Education – Completed PSW Education in Ontario before July 1, 2014, or educated outside Ontario: You have been employed as a PSW (or equivalent) within the past three years and worked less than 600 hours in Ontario, and you completed a 600-hour personal support services education program.
+- Experience Plus Education: You have been employed as a PSW (or equivalent) within the past three years and you completed a personal support services education program that was at least 600 hours including class time and practical training time.
 This includes PSWs who completed their education in Ontario before July 1, 2014, OR you completed your personal care provider education outside Ontario.
+Option B does not require 600 hours of employment in the past three years, but the PSW’s prior education must have been at least 600 hours long.

 While PSW registration with HSCPOA is currently voluntary in Ontario, the Ministry of Health may make registration mandatory in the future.